GroundingBooth: Grounding Text-to-Image Customization: Experiment

-We compare our work with previous state-of-the-art works, which are shown in Fig.~\ref{fig:comparison} and \tabref{tbl:dreambench}.
-Compared with previous encoder-based subject-driven text-to-image customization methods like BLIP-Diffusion~\cite{li2024blip}, ELITE~\cite{wei2023elite}, $\lambda$-eclipse~\cite{patel2024lambda} and MLLM-based method Kosmos-G~\cite{pan2023kosmos}, our method maintains accurate identity of the reference objects, and achieve strong grounding ability, enabling flexible layout control of the reference objects.
-Methods like AnyDoor~\cite{chen2023anydoor} can only deal with a given background, which lacks the ability of text-to-image generation.
-Although previous grounded text-to-image generation methods like GLIGEN~\cite{li2023gligen} is able to achieve precise layout control, it cannot maintain the identity of the objects.
-CustomNet~\cite{yuan2023customnet} achieves flexible pose control, while it highly relies on the pretrained model from Zero123~\cite{liu2023zero}, restricting its generation resolution to be $256 \times 256 $.
-Our method shows better performance in layout alignment, foreground object identity preservation and background text alignment.
+We compare our work with existing state-of-the-art works on DreamBench~\citep{ruiz2023dreambooth} for the customization of a single subject. \textit{We mainly compare our model with existing encoder-based customization methods, as our work falls in this line of research.} In this experiment, we use the bounding box of the subject in the ground-truth image as the input layout.
+The qualitative and quantitative results are shown in Fig.~\ref{fig:comparison} and \tabref{tbl:dreambench}, respectively.
+Overall, our method shows significantly better performance in layout alignment, subject identity preservation, and text alignment.
+BLIP-Diffusion~\citep{li2024blip}, ELITE~\citep{wei2023elite}, $\lambda$-eclipse~\citep{patel2024lambda} and MLLM-based method Kosmos-G~\citep{pan2023kosmos} fail to maintain accurate identity of the subjects.
+They also lack the ability of precise layout control.
+AnyDoor~\citep{chen2023anydoor} is designed for image composition.
+It can only generate subjects on a given background, unable to generate the background contents from texts.
+Although previous grounded text-to-image generation methods like GLIGEN~\citep{li2023gligen} can achieve layout control, it cannot preserve the identity of the subjects.
+CustomNet~\citep{yuan2023customnet} achieves pose control to some extent.
+However, it highly relies on the pretrained model Zero123~\citep{liu2023zero}, limiting the resolution of its generated image to be $256 \times 256 $.
+Moreover, there can be obvious artifacts around the boundary of the generated subject.
+A concurrent work MS-Diffusion~\citep{wang2024ms} can achieve grounded customization.
+However, it fails to maintain an accurate identity of the subject.